e-n-f/if-then-else/if-then-else.md

 seems unimaginable to do it any other way.

 So back to the original question: why is it called "else?"
-I think the answer is that in 19th century mathematical writing, "else" really was a conjunction, and it just fell out of use in the 20th century.
+I think the answer is that for a few 19th century mathematical writers, "else" really was a conjunction, before it fell completely out of use in the 20th century.
 Klaus Samelson was a German speaker, and I think his knowledge of English came mostly from mathematical writing, so it didn't sound especially weird